 We are in the “Facebook age.”
 So I want to start out this conversation by quoting myself from a post I made a while back.
 This quote is in the context of different opinions between generations concerning politics, religion, and things of the like.
 However, the principle can expand to other realms as well.
-“The older generations (generally speaking) are subconsciously arrogant because they believe the young people are naïve, and the younger generations (generally speaking) are subconsciously arrogant because they believe the elderly are stuck in their ways.
+“The older generations (generally speaking) can be subconsciously arrogant because they believe the young people are naïve, and the younger generations (generally speaking) can be subconsciously arrogant because they believe the elderly are stuck in their ways.
 It would be great if both generations could hear each other out and find middle ground.
 Humility is the starting point of knowledge.”
 I quote myself from Facebook to prove this point: Times have changed a LOT!
 This is both a good and bad thing.
 Every generation has its strengths and weaknesses just like every individual does.
 The question is, can we learn from each other?

 The Scriptures tell the younger to respect the older and their wisdom.
 This makes sense because they have lived much longer and have experienced things that the younger ones have yet to understand.
-However, the younger evolved in this culture and knows it in ways that the older does not understand.
+However, the younger grew up in this culture and know it in ways that the older does not understand.
 Younger folks have a huge role in the church.
 They are not only the “church of tomorrow,” but they are also the “church of today.”
 In fact, Paul tells Timothy to pick out the elders of several churches.
 That’s a big deal!
 He goes on to say for him not to let anyone despise him in his youth.
 This word “despise” literally means to think less of, disrespect, or belittle.
 The respect and wisdom goes both ways.